nilraj9800/nilraj9800/README.md

 - 👋 Hi, I’m @nilraj9800
 - 👀 I’m interested in developing Geospatial application in python
-- 🌱 I’m currently working as Remote sensing engineer at Julius-kuehn institut, Germany
+- 🌱 I’m currently working as Research assistant at Julius-kuehn institut, Germany
 - 💞️ I’m looking to collaborate on ...
 - 📫 1122nilraj@gmail.com